karthikraja95/academic-kickstart/content/post/FSIL/index.md

 ## Incremental Few-Shot Learning with Attention Attractor Networks

 The authors presented a novel method for incremental few-shot learning where during meta-learning, the authors optimized a regularizer that reduces catastrophic forgetting from the incremental few-shot learning.
 The proposed regularizer is inspired by [attractor networks](http://proceedings.mlr.press/v80/liao18c/liao18c.pdf) and can be thought of as a memory of the base classes, adapted to the new classes.
 They also showed how this regularizer could be optimized, using [recurrent back-propagation](https://home.cs.colorado.edu/~mozer/Research/Selected%20Publications/reprints/ZemelMozer2001.pdf) to back-propagate through the few-shot optimization stage.
+During each few-shot episode, we directly learn a classifier network that is randomly initialized and solved till convergence, unlike Dynamic Few-Shot Visual Learning without Forgetting which directly outputs the prediction.

 ## Architecture Overview